 The “reckless disregard” standard of care is much more difficult to prove than the negligence standard of care that applies to medical professionals rendering non-emergency care.

-In order to have a valid medical malpractice claim, you really need to have two things; the first is a breach of the standard of care.
-Basically what that means is that a doctor, a hospital, or healthcare professional has failed to do something, or did something that they shouldn’t have.
+In order to have a valid medical malpractice claim, you need to have three things; the first is a breach of the standard of care.
+What that means is that a doctor, hospital, or healthcare professional has failed to do something, or did something that they shouldn’t have.
 The second requirement is causation, which means that the breach resulted in serious injury or death.
 The third element of the claim is damages.
 The damages – injury or death – must be of sufficient severity to justify the high cost of medical malpractice litigation.

 It is important to understand that experiencing a bad outcome does not necessarily mean that you have a medical malpractice claim.
-Bad things happen to good people all the time and medicine is not a guarantee.
-However, if you or someone you love has been seriously injured from a medical procedure, YOU HAVE TOO MUCH AT STAKE not to investigate and protect your legal rights.
+Bad things happen to good people all the time and practice of medicine offers no guarantee.
+However, if you or someone you love has been seriously injured from a medical procedure, you have too much at stake not to investigate and protect your legal rights.